George Strait breaks US concert attendance record for ticketed event

 📸 @alivecoverage for Messina Touring Group pic.twitter.com/TAYlUqqQjE

-According to officials at Texas A&M, the number of fans Saturday night also broke the stadium record for attendance, KDFW-TV reported.
-The previous mark of 110,633 was set on Oct.
-11, 2014, when the Aggies football team hosted the University of Mississippi, according to Billboard.

-Playing before sellout crowns is nothing new for the King of Country.
+Playing before sellout crowds is nothing new for the King of Country.
 In June 2014, he played before more than 104,000 fans at AT&T Stadium in Arlington, Texas, KBTX-TV reported.

 “What’s going on everybody?”
 Strait said to the record crowd, according to Billboard.
 “We got some Aggies out there?
 Oh yeah!
 I’m ashamed to say this, but this is my first time to ever be in Kyle Field.